Can You Drive with a Nail in Your Tire?

 The tricky thing about a nail or screw in your tire is that it isn't always noticeable, unless it causes a very fast leak.
 However, a lot of the time, nails end up plugging the hole they've created and therefore don't making their presence known right away.
 The first thing you'll want to do if you discover a nail or screw head within the treads of your tire is to check your tire pressure.
 You'll need to see how quickly your tire is losing air.

 If it is a quick loss of air, you'll want to schedule an appointment with our service center to have the tire repaired or replaced.
 It's fairly rare that a nail will immediately make your tire go flat.
 Typically, it's a slow process and dependent upon the location.
-You may be able to drive on that tire without an issue, but not forever.
+You may be able to drive on that tire with a nail it it without an issue, but not for long periods of time.

 Our Service Center